Skip to Content

 4 – Bake at the Right Temperature

-Boxed brownies need to be baked at just the right temperature.
+The oven temperature is crucial when it comes to baked goods.
 Baking in an oven that’s even a few degrees off can make a big difference in a moist, dry, or too-gooey brownie.

 How to Make Box Brownies Chewy

-If you prefer, go ahead and make them without eggs!
+In fact, you can go ahead and make the batter without using any eggs!

 3 – Use Melted Butter